sarahkuhn/hiwi/README.md

 | <img width=50px src="images/free.png">|  Completely free and looking for work |
 | <img width=50px src="images/busy.png">|  Busy with one or more tasks but could work more |
 | <img width=50px src="images/swamped.png">|  Totally swamped with work and cannot possibly take on more tasks  |

+### How?

+For details on using and updating this file, consult the [Wiki](https://github.com/econpsychbasel/hiwi/wiki/home)